rafalq/Code-Institute-Project-4/README.md

 ##### Selling / Bidding / Buying

 __Selling__

 Log in and click the 'Sell' icon in the` navbar`.
 Fill in all the input fields and do not upload any image.
 Click 'submit' button and verify if the item has a default picture.

 Click the 'Sell' icon in the `navbar` again and try to submit the form with the Auction Price input field left blank, check if the item is in the store.

 __Bidding__

 Log in, go to the store page and find one of the items which you are not the seller of.
 On its page, click the 'Place Bid' button.
 And when a modal appears, check if the last bid is displayed correctly - should be the latest one or the starting one if there has not been any bid yet.

 Then click one of the buttons with the set bid amount and verify the correct value appears in the Amount input.
 After this click the 'Bid' button and verify your bid being displayed in the Bid History section.

 Repeat the sequence for each buttons and then type your own amount less than the last bid and next the same.
 Verify you received an alert message.

 Then input a number higher than the last bid and check if you get an success message and the bid details appears in the Bid History table.

 __Buy Now__

 On the same page, click the 'Buy Now' button, you will be taken to the payment page.
 Fill in the form correctly and click the Submit Payment button.
 You should be redirect to the item page but this time both buttons are not displayed and the artifact is marked as sold.
 The history icon in the navbar should change its color for blue.

 __Buying Items in The Cart__

 When your cart is blue color instead of grey, it should contain at least one artifact that can be purchased.
 Click the blue button ("Buy") in the item card and check if the payment page displaying the item details (the title and the price) correctly.

 Fill in the required fields for the delivery address and use one of the test numbers [Basic test card numbers](https://stripe.com/docs/testing) for the card number.
 Click the Submit Payment button, if all the details are correct, you should be redirect to the item page and the artifact should be marked as sold.

 ##### Updating / Deleting

 Log in and go to your history.
 Click one of "Your Sales" item which is still for sale.
 You should be redirected to the item page.
 Click "Update" button and change all the inputs in the fields including the picture.
 Click the Submit button.
 Check if the item details were updated.

 On the same item page, try to leave one of the fields blank (excluding the image).
 Click submit button.
 The blank field should be indicted as required.

 Go back to the item page and click "Delete" button.
 You should be redirected to the `item_confirm_delete` page.
-There click cancel, you should be taken back to the item page.
-Click the "Delete" button again.
+There click `Cancel`, you should be taken back to the item page.
+Click the `Delete` button again.
 Now you should be redirected to the store page.
 Check if the item is in the store no more.

 #### Bugs

 The Carousel Images (home.html) are a little overstretched vertically in iPhone 5/SE.
 The bug did not appear in Chrome Dev Tools.
 I used bootstrap class *img-fluid* and then tried to limit the height of the *carousel-inner* but with no effect.

 I created my own progress bar in javascript that works perfectly only in Chrome browser.
 Mozilla Firefox and Internet Explorer has some difficulty with interpreting this part of code *progressBar.style.width = '0px';*
 ```javascript
 	addEventListener('load', function() {